ynshung/better-yt-shorts/README.md

 All type of contributions are welcome.
 You may contribute by reporting bugs, suggesting new features, translating the extension or even by submitting a pull request.

 ### Translation
 Know multiple languages?
 Help translate the extension so we can have a reach worldwide!
 See the list of supported locales [here](https://developer.chrome.com/docs/webstore/i18n/#choosing-locales-to-support).
+You can translate the extension itself or the store listing description which is under the `store-desc/` directory.

+#### For beginners
-We are currently using POEditor to facilitate the localization process for new users.
+We are currently using POEditor to facilitate the extension localization process for beginners.
 You can join the project using this [invite link](https://poeditor.com/join/project/QwlUFSANOG).
 Note that you can choose to translate or copy the `description` as it is just for reference.

 To test your translation in the browser, export the file as _Key-Value JSON_, rename the file to `messages.json` and put it in the `_locales/[LANG]` folder where _LANG_ is the code of the language.
 Make sure the [locale of your browser](https://developer.chrome.com/docs/extensions/reference/i18n/#how-to-set-browsers-locale) is set properly.
 See the development guide below to build your extension in real-time.
 Please note that this method haven't been fully tested yet, so please let us know of any issues you faced in the issue page.

+If you need any help in translating, you may create an issue or contact us using the Google Form below.

+#### For advanced users
-Alternatively, you can start by forking the repo, copying the `_locales/en/messages.json` file and paste it to your locale code directory.
+Start by forking the repo, copying the `_locales/en/messages.json` file and paste it to your locale code directory.
 Then, you can start translating the messages in the `messages.json` file.
 The `description` are just for reference and will not be visible to the user so you may translate it or leave it as it-is.

 You can also add help translate the **store listing description** which is under the `store-desc/` directory.
 Create a file based on the original English language and translate it.
 Once you are done, you may create a pull request.

-If you need any help in translating, you may create an issue or contact us using the Google Form below.

 ### Issues / Suggestion
 If you have faced any issue with the extension or any suggestion that can help to improve the extension, you may create an issue [here](https://github.com/ynshung/better-yt-shorts/issues) or if you know how to code, fork the repo, make the necessary changes and create a pull request.